Tuah Pahoe Stadium

 Tuah Pahoe Stadium is the name of a football stadium in the city of Palangka Raya, Central Kalimantan, Indonesia.
 It was named after the tenth Mayor of Palangka Raya City.
-It is used as the home venue for Kalteng Putra of the Liga Indonesia.
+It is used as the home venue for Kalteng Putra and Isenmulang Kalteng of the Liga Indonesia.
 The stadium has a capacity of 10,000.

+History

+In June 2026, the stadium was chosen as the home base of Adhyaksa for the 2026–27 Super League season.
+The Central Kalimantan Provincial Government announced plans to renovate the stadium.